Block Bad Bots Using .htaccess

 .htaccess

-Your second option is a little more technical, and will only work if you're on an Apache server with access to .htaccess.
-Here, you can query a visitor's UserAgent string and determine whether or not to allow them access to the site:
+Your second option is a little more technical, and will only work if you're on an Apache server with access to .htaccess and the required modules.
+Here, you can inspect a visitor's selfreported User-Agent string and reject a request that matches a known nuisance pattern:

 SetEnvIfNoCase User-Agent .*ahrefsbot.* bad_botSetEnvIfNoCase User-Agent .*dotbot.* bad_bot<Limit GET POST HEAD> Order Allow, Deny Allow from all Deny from env=bad_bot</Limit>